THINGS TO DO IN VENICE IN 2 DAYS

 The building is one of the best sights in Venice and a great example of Gothic architecture – if you decide on buying a ticket for the Doge’s Palace you can find out much about the history and the design (which apparently is beyond amazing) and walk through the place that is now a museum.

-Don’t worry, the line you see in the picture is for the Basilica di San Marco – but the lines for the Doge’s Palace aren’t much shorter.
+Don’t worry, the line you see in the picture is for the Basilica di San Marco – however, the lines for the Doge’s Palace aren’t much shorter (but normally, they are a bit shorter).

 You can skip the lines by buying tickets in advance (I seriously think, I had enjoyed Venice even more with more planning and buying tickets in advance).